 So if you don’t like the idea of handing over up to 20% of your profits, what can you do?

-One of the quickest and easiest ways to start your own business is to get set up online.
+One of the quickest and easiest ways to start an online business is to get set up online.
 You may think that having your own site will end up costing you an arm and a leg before you’ve even made your first sale but it doesn’t have to be this way.

 There are a lot of options out there to help you set up your own successful online business and here at EKM, we specialise in doing just that.
 Whichever ecommerce solution you choose, there are a few things you’ll want to do to help ensure your business’ success.